All trainees are obliged to be covered by the following insurances during their traineeship:

 Generally, members of the statutory health insurance are also insured in other European countries.
 Please inquire with your health insurance company!
 Otherwise a private international health insurance will be necessary.

 If you have any questions about insurance during your internship, please contact the Leonardo office in Saxony-Anhalt.

-The EU emergency telephone number is 112 and valid throughout Europe at any time.
+Please note: The EU emergency telephone number is 112 and valid throughout Europe at any time.